Henry Pickerill: Honours and awards

-For his service in the war Pickerill was awarded the British War Medal (1914-1920) and the Victory Medal with oak leaf.
+For his service in the war Pickerill was awarded the British War Medal (1914-1920) and the Victory Medal with mention in despatches oak leaf.

 In 1919 Pickerill was appointed an Officer of the Order of the British Empire, and he was promoted to Commander of the Order of the British Empire in the 1923 New Year Honours, in recognition of services after the war in connection with facial and jaw operations on wounded soldiers.

+Henry Pickerill and Cecily Pickerill's personal papers were donated to the Hocken Collections.
+In 2015, this archive was added to the UNESCO New Zealand Memory of the World Register.

 Personal life

 He married Mabel Louise Knott on 19 June 1906 at Birmingham.
 They had three sons and one daughter.

 After divorcing Mabel Pickerill, he married Cecily Mary Wise Clarkson who was 27 years his junior, at Sydney on 17 December 1934.
 The couple had one daughter, Margaret.
 Cecily was also a surgeon.
-She was made a Dame of the British Empire (DBE) in 1977 and died in July 1988.
+She was made a Dame Commander of the British Empire (DBE) in 1977 and died in July 1988.

 Pickerill’s youngest son, Ethelbert Paul Pickerill, became a dentist and served as an officer of the NZ Dental Corps during World War 2.